eriksjolund/podman-networking-docs/README.md

 <img src="graphics/proxy-networkalias.excalidraw.svg" alt="ny Description of the SVG" width="100%" height="100%">

-The proxy receives incoming connections from the Internet and the host on the socket-activated socket.
+The HTTP reverse proxy receives incoming connections from the Internet and the host on the socket-activated socket.
 To also support connections from containers on the custom network, the proxy creates a listening socket on the custom network.
 Add [`NetworkAlias=`](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html#networkalias)